 0000FE

 The pallet was inspired by the test image used on old TV’s.
-Since both conceptually and visually fitted the brand.
+Since this both conceptually and visually fitted the brand.

 We also make great use of black, white and grey to balance them out.